Web-Cookie/e_commerce_app/README.md

     }
   ```

-This is a temporary settings changes and for security reasons **DO NOT COMMIT TO GITHUB**
+This is a temporary settings changes and for security reasons **DO NOT COMMIT TO GITHUB**.
 Next, you have to migrate the database models to the Postgress database.
 In terminal:
 python3 manage.py makemigrations
 python3 manage.py migrate
 Load the fixture data for categories and products.
-Please keep in mind that categories should be loaded first as products are very much reliant on categories
+Please keep in mind that categories should be loaded first as products are very much reliant on categories.
-python3 manage.py loaddata <fixture_name>
+python3 manage.py loaddata <fixture_name>.
 Create a superuser.
 In terminal python3 manage.py createsuperuser
 Go back to settings.py and delete the postgress database and uncomment the database setting.
 Add your Heroku app URL to ALLOWED_HOSTS in the settings.py file.
 You can connect Heroku to GitHub to automatically deploy each time you push to GitHub.